 Trail Experience and Terrain

 The main trail follows Coal Mine Brook for much of its length, keeping the sound of flowing water as a constant companion.
-The terrain varies from flat, easy walking along the brook to gentle climbs that gain about 30 meters of elevation over the course of the hike.
+The terrain varies from flat, easy walking along the brook to gentle climbs that gain elevation over the course of the hike.
 Root-crossed sections and occasional rocky patches add just enough challenge to keep things interesting without becoming technical.

 The brook itself varies in character throughout the hike.
 In some sections, it flows quietly through deeper pools perfect for reflection and photography.
 In others, it tumbles over small rock formations, creating the gentle water sounds that make this area particularly relaxing.
 During spring snowmelt and after heavy rains, the brook runs fuller and more energetically, while late summer often reveals more of the underlying rock structure.